Time to Modify the Child Custody Orders?

-As we mentioned above, the standard to change the prior orders related to a child is a significant or substantial change in circumstances.
-As we all know, life changes too quickly and sometimes the orders that previously worked are no longer workable.
+As we mentioned above, the standard to child custody modifications in TX is a significant or substantial change in circumstances.
+As we all know, life changes too quickly, and sometimes the orders that previously worked are no longer workable.

 Under Texas law, there are only limited circumstances in which a parent can modify a child custody or visitation order.
-Such a change will be made only if it is in the best interests of the child, and:
+Child custody modifications in TX can be made only if it is in the best interests of the child, and:

 - the circumstances of the child or parent have materially and substantially changed since the original child custody order or agreement

-- he child is at least 12 years old and has told the court in chambers that the child wants a change, or
+- The child is at least 12 years old and has told the court in chambers that the child wants a change, or

 - the custodial parent has voluntarily given the child’s care and custody to another person.